fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Abrahah decided to destroy the Qaaba.
 8-20elephants.
 People left the Qaaba. and prayed.
 The elephants stopped from entering.
 Then came the birds with stones from Jahannam. and their skin dissolved.
-At that time Amina ra was pregnant by the prophet Muhammad SAW.
+At that time Amina ra was pregnant by the prophet Muhammad  ﷺ   .

 </details>